Updated January 2019

 Can create a plastic taste when it's brand new

 For those on a tight budget to seek a utilitarian coffee maker, the BLACK+DECKER 12-Cup Programmable is an ideal option, with no unnecessary features and maximum functionality.
-With a list price below $30 it is difficult to ask for more out of a coffee maker.
+With such an attractively low list price it is difficult to ask for more out of a coffee maker.
 It makes decent coffee and even has an automatic brewing timer, making it possible to wake up to a hot pot of coffee.

 Many users complain of durability issues after extended use.
 We didn't have any issues with reliability in testing and recommend checking out the Cuisinart 14-Cup Programmable if you seek higher performance and are okay with spending a bit more.